 Many thousands of years ago, people began to build civilizations all around the world.
 There were a total of six different civilizations that started from scratch—that is, they started without anyone teaching them how to do the many things that people living in civilizations do.
 You already learned about the ones in Mesopotamia and Egypt.
 But this one started far away from those others, clear on the other side of the world, on the western coast of South America in what is now Peru.
 This ancient civilization formed near the Andes Mountains, so it is known as the Andean civilization (p.
 102).

 This two-part approach allows the authors to include more information than other history series that rely almost exclusively on a story-telling approach—series such as The Story of the World by Susan Wise Bauer, The World’s Story by Angelo O’Dell, or the Simply Charlotte Mason history series by Sonya Schafer.
-Because the History Quest core texts are so content rich, they are suitable for reading by fifth and sixth graders as well.
+Because the History Quest core texts for world history are so content rich, they are suitable for reading by fifth and sixth graders, even if other course content in the study guides might be at too young a level.

-The History Quest study guides use both the core texts and The Usborne Encyclopedia of World History as spine books.
+The History Quest study guides for world history use both the core texts and The Usborne Encyclopedia of World History as spine books.
 The Usborne book presents a more comprehensive, chronologically organized history.
 Other books on specific topics are recommended for each unit but are not required.
-The study guides present a wide range of activities that make learning more interesting, while also addressing the needs of students with different learning styles.
+These two study guides present a wide range of activities that make learning more interesting, while also addressing the needs of students with different learning styles.
 The activities expand beyond history into literature, religion, language arts, and art, using a unit-study approach, but activities in subject areas other than history are only supplementary.

 Approximately the first 200 pages of each study guide provide the lesson plans and instructions.
 The next 75 or so pages are for students to use as they create a History Travel Log in their own three-ring binder.

-A number of supplies will be needed for the activities.
-You will need a variety of arts and crafts supplies, such as scissors, glue, paints, paintbrushes, clay, craft sticks, and markers.
+Several supplies will be needed for the activities, such as scissors, glue, paints, paintbrushes, clay, craft sticks, and markers.
 You will also need cooking ingredients and other items such as a clay pot, cardboard boxes, apples (for mummification rather than eating), origami paper, and paper-towel tubes.

-The study guides have 27 regular units in Early Times and 28 in Middle Times, plus an additional four “Hygge History” units interspersed throughout each course.
-With no worksheets or assignments, the Hygge History units are more laid back than the other units in each course.
+The study guides each have 26 to 28 regular units, plus an additional four “Hygge History” units interspersed throughout each course.
+With no worksheets or assignments, the Hygge History units are less formal than the other units.
 In the study guide for Early Times, the Hygge History units suggest one or more books for studying the Epic of Gilgamesh, Greek mythology, Hindu mythology (from the Ramayana), and Chinese mythology.
 Hygge History units for Middle Times are used for reading literature from the Middle East (the suggestions are various versions of Arabian Nights), Arthurian literature, Japanese folktales, and African tales.
+For United States History & Civics, the Hygge units are on Native American tales, Black folktales, legendary women, and civics.

 The units should each take a week to complete.
 For each of the regular units, the study guides first list the resources you will need.
 Then they display a five-day schedule showing pages to be read from the spine books and the other activities to be completed each day.
 The five days for each lesson are labeled Discover, Explore, Create, Demonstrate, and Enrich, reflecting the different types of learning that will take place.